-If it is not possible to perform the native function instead of the legacy function, the legacy function is used as fallback and a warning message is logged.
+If a native function cannot be performed instead of the legacy function, the legacy function is used as fallback and a warning message is logged.
 This can be the case if, for example, no mouse position can be determined to click the element.

 Native replay is enabled by default.
-You can disable native replay in the Profile Settings: Click Settings > Active Profile > Replay - Web (Browser Driven).
+You can disable it in the Profile Settings: Click Settings > Active Profile > Web (Browser Driven).
 On the General tab, enable Legacy input mode.
-Alternatively, you can insert the following function into your script: BrowserSetOption(BROWSER\OPT\LEGACY\INPUT\MODE, true)
+Alternatively, you can add the following function to your script: BrowserSetOption(BROWSER_OPT_LEGACY_INPUT_MODE, true)